ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 #### Redstone Cross-chain Communication Via CrossChainAccount (Optimism Style)

-Redstone is one of the 9 L2 Chains that makes use of the CrossChainAccount contract.
+Redstone is one of the 9 chains that makes use of the CrossChainAccount contract.
 See the Solidity code example provided for Optimism [below](#optimism-style-proposal-bridging-details).

 #### Rootstock Cross-chain Communication

-Rootstock is one of the 4 L2 chains that makes use of a contract called `UniswapWormholeMessageReceiver`.
-On the Ethereum mainnet L1 side, the `UniswapWormholeMessageSender` contract is used to send proposals to the L2 chain.
+Rootstock is one of the 4 chains that makes use of a contract called `UniswapWormholeMessageReceiver`.
+On the Ethereum mainnet L1 side, the `UniswapWormholeMessageSender` contract is used to send proposals to the destination chain.
 See the Solidity code example provided for the BNB Chain [below](#wormhole-proposal-bridging-details).

 #### Scroll Cross-chain Communication